Soft8Soft/verge3d-wordpress-plugin/readme.txt

 == Description ==
 Verge3D is the most artist-friendly toolkit for creating interactive WebGL-based and immersive AR/VR experiences.
 Among the features of this framework are top-class graphics, integration with your favorite modeling suites, efficient web-friendly format for loading assets, seamless integration with WordPress and WooCommerce plugin.
 Interactivity is enabled with Puzzles, an intuitive and easy-to-learn visual scripting environment.

-Verge3D can be used to create product configurators, 3D presentations, online stores, e-learning apps, 3D portfolios, browser games and more.
+Verge3D can be used to create product configurators, 3D presentations, online stores, e-learning apps, 3D portfolios, browser games, and more.

 You can try this plugin live using this [sandbox website](https://sandbox.soft8soft.com/) or follow the quick-start guide [here](https://www.soft8soft.com/making-3d-product-configurator-for-woocommerce/).